 Wait to be directed by authorities that it is safe to return

-Be sure water supply, electricity, and phone lines are restored
+Be sure water supply, sewage, electricity, and phone service are restored

 Block off unsafe or unclean areas to keep children out

 Arrange for removal of ash and debris by professionals or adults.
 Children and adolescents should not be present during site cleanup and should not participate in cleanup activities.)